For the next four weeks, we’re diving into Sacramentals.

 There, Our Lady appeared to her and told her, “My child, I am going to give you a mission“.

-In November of the same year, Mary again appeared to St. Catherine and gave her the image of the medal she wanted to be made and worn by all the faithful.
+Moreover, in November of the same year, Mary again appeared to St. Catherine and gave her the image of the medal she wanted to be made and worn by all the faithful.

 “Have a medal struck upon this model.
 Those who wear it will receive great graces, especially if they wear it around the neck”.